Jigsaw-Code/outline-apps/src/cordova/apple/README.md

 SENTRY_DSN=https://public@sentry.example.com/1 npm run action cordova/setup macos -- --buildMode=release --versionName=0.0.0-dev && open ./src/cordova/apple/macos.xcworkspace
 ```

-> **Note**: On Apple Silicon the macOS web UI is broken in debug mode, so we need to build it in release mode.
+> **Note** On Apple Silicon the macOS web UI is broken in debug mode, so we need to build it in release mode.
 We are specifying a fake `SENTRY_DSN`, you should specify your own in your releases.

 ## Set up signing